PoW vs PoS: Introduction

 According to the Ethereum Foundation, this switch will use 99.95% less energy.

-Since validators are selected by proof of stake rather than miners solving challenging puzzles, there is a massive reduction in energy consumption.
+Since proof of stake selects validators instead of miners solving challenging puzzles, the system massively reduces energy consumption.
 Additionally, faster transaction times require less energy.

 2. Demand For Electricity